 1.2.
 In 2017, there were 238 research reactors in operation, of which approximately 83 were deemed useful for regular radioisotope production [1].
-In 2017, there were approximately 11700 clinical accelerators in operation worldwide, including both linear accelerators and cyclotrons, which were being used to some extent for radioisotope production [2].
+In 2015, it was estimated that there were approximately 1200 cyclotrons worldwide used to some extent for radioisotope production [2].
 The number of institutions that operate cyclotrons and manufacture and distribute radiopharmaceuticals that are used in positron emission tomography and single photon emission computed tomography is significant and growing.